FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_loginrestictions/t_st_manloginrestictions.md

 1. Click on the Policy Name to edit the selected Login Restriction Policy.
     The *Edit Login Restriction Policy entry* page will be displayed.
-2. Refer to <a href="../t_st_manloginrestictionpolicies#Editing" class="MCXref xref">Edit a Login Restriction Policy</a> for instructions on editing an existing Login Restriction Policy.
+2. Refer to [Edit a Login Restriction Policy](../t_st_manloginrestictionpolicies#Editing) for instructions on editing an existing Login Restriction Policy.

 <span id="Changing"></span>